drewloewe/zoom-guidelines/guidelines.md

 *   A:  Please wear clothing of some sort.

 ### Q:  Do I need to "curate" my Zoom background for a professional appearance?
-*   A:  No. Class meetings are not job interviews.
+*   A:  No. Our class meetings are not job interviews.
 A lot of the high-handed advice given to students on this score is officious and rather silly.
 A good rule of thumb is this: don't have anything visible around you that you would not want others to see, but if you have piles of laundry, etc., we will conclude merely that you are a person with a life, so you don't need to stage your room as if it were some *House Hunters* clip.
 I use a Zoom virtual background, but you do not have to (they increase bandwidth use).

 ### Q:  May I eat or drink during class?
 *   A:  Do what you need to do.
 I usually have a coffee or water handy.
 Pro tips: mute your mic when eating/drinking, use a cup with a lid, so you don't accidentally ruin your computer.